-Second, if you feel like pumping while working really isn’t working for you, don’t beat yourself up over it.
+Second, if you feel like working and breastfeeding really isn’t working for you, don’t beat yourself up over it.

 You do the best you can.
 Being a mom is hard enough as it is.
 You don’t need to feel overwhelmed with breastfeeding.